Chrysler Fifth Avenue

-The Chrysler Fifth Avenue was a trim level/option package or model name used by Chrysler for its larger sedans from 1979 to 1993.
-The Fifth Avenue name was no longer used after 1993 when Chrysler introduced its new LH-platform New Yorker and similar LHS.

-The nameplate "Fifth Avenue" references the prominent, upscale street in New York City, where the Chrysler Building is two blocks to the east.

-In 1980, realizing that they needed to offer a comparable luxury sedan to the Cadillac Fleetwood and Lincoln Town Car, Chrysler offered the Fifth Avenue trim package as an upscale option on the Rbody New Yorker.

-From 1982, further downsizing put the New Yorker on the M-body platform, but retaining a Fifth Avenue option package.
-In 1983, to distinguish the M-body New Yorker from the new AE-body New Yorker, the Fifth Avenue name was added to the M-body, so it became the one-year-only Chrysler 'New Yorker Fifth Avenue'.

-From 1984, the M-body Chrysler was no longer a 'New Yorker', but just the 'Fifth Avenue', a name it kept through 1989.
-In 1988, the AE New Yorker morphed into the AC body New Yorker – though during that year, Chrysler offered both New Yorker models (AE New Yorker Turbo and AC New Yorker), and the M-body Fifth Avenue.

-After the discontinuance of the M-body in mid-1989, Chrysler offered an even smaller Fifth Avenue on the AC platform in 1990, which ran through 1993.

-In 1994, Chryser introduced a new LH-body New Yorker along with the Chrysler LHS, in 1996, discontinuing the New Yorker after 1997.
-The LHS was discontinued after 2001 and was not replaced.

-Origin and the "R-Body years"
+Chrysler Fifth Avenue is a nameplate that was used by Chrysler on several of its larger sedans from 1979 to 1993.
+Serving in reference to the namesake prominent Manhattan street (two blocks west of the Chrysler Building), the nameplate was reserved for the highest-trim Chrysler vehicles (below only the Imperial).
+Initially offered as an option package and as a limited-edition vehicle, the Fifth Avenue eventually became a stand-alone model line, competing against the Lincoln Town Car and the Cadillac Fleetwood.

+As a free-standing model line, the Chrysler Fifth Avenue was produced for two generations.
+From 1982 to 1989 (under several name changes), it was the Chrysler counterpart of the Dodge Diplomat, making it the final rear-wheel drive Chrysler sedan produced in the 20th century.
+From 1990 to 1993, the Fifth Avenue was a long-wheelbase version of the Chrysler New Yorker, sharing its body with the Chrysler Imperial.

+After 1993, Chrysler retired the Fifth Avenue nameplate, replacing it with the LH platform Chrysler New Yorker and the Chrysler LHS.

+First generation (R platform; 1979-1981)

 The Fifth Avenue name was first used in 1979, on an upmarket trim-level of the Rbody Chrysler New Yorker sedan.
 This generation of Chrysler, although already smaller than its maximum size of the previous 1978 Series CS, remained V8-powered and rear wheel drive.
 The R-body rode on a 118.5 in wheelbase, which was similar to the downsized Cadillac and Lincoln competitors.

 For 1979, ordering the New Yorker Fifth Avenue Edition package got the buyer a car finished in only two-tone "Designer's Cream-on-Beige" exterior paint, with matching Champagne leather interior and lighter-toned "driftwood" woodgrain dash appliques and a unique "Pentastar" hood ornament.
 There was a standard landau vinyl roof, and somewhat unusual fixed quarter windows which were integrated with the rear doors, while the body style was a "pillared hardtop", leaving the doors without metal frames around the windows.
 Added to the upper door frame surrounding the fixed quarter windows was a courtesy light above a leather door handle while an entry footlight was installed in the lower portion of the door.